-Mathas will be releasing his sophomore album Armwrestling Atlas in 2015 – the follow up to his highly-regarded debut 10lb Hairless Sasquatch.
+Mathas released his sophomore album Armwrestling Atlas in 2015 – the follow up to his highly-regarded debut 10lb Hairless Sasquatch.
 A personal project that’s taken five years to manifest, Armwrestling Atlas sees Mathas handle the majority of production as well as hand-painting the albums artwork.

 One of my favourite things about Mathas is his own poetic descriptions of his tracks.
 Check out Stone Cold Sober and then get to know this star-on-the-rise Perth rapper below with 7 Questions….

 "One day in 2003 i sat by myself on the top deck of a boat on the Hawkesbury River in NSW, after the passing of someone very close to me.
 I was chain-smoking Marlboro Reds.
 There was a brief moment of vivid hallucination where for a few minutes it felt like i could see the world's blueprint, as if in wireframe.
 It was the most calming sensation I have ever experienced.
 Like a wash of understanding.
 A moment of intense pain progressed into an affirmation of just how remarkably small i was in context to the universe and how happy i felt that it had even let me grow to be a part of it." - Mathas on Stone Cold Sober